 THE FIRST PAPER will take place in the morning THE SECOND PAPER will take place in the afternoon You will be provided with a hard copy text of the long scenario.
-You will also be provided with a series of statements which will be displayed on a computer screen.
-Candidates will be asked to indicate on the computer screen which of the statements is correct.
+You will also be provided with a series of statements.
+It will contain a numeracy and grammar element.
+Candidates will be asked to indicate in the answer booklets which of the statements is correct.
+The grammar element will be in the form of a piece of prose.
+It will contain a number of grammatical mistakes and candidates will be asked to identify those mistakes.
 Where an incorrect answer is given marks will be deducted.
+The numeracy element will consist of a number of scenario based questions.
+Candidates will be asked to select the correct answer in the answer booklet.